Okay, so you like to play chess with your opponent, but you want to know how many chess games are possible? Then you are in right place!

 Note that the draw doesn’t occur automatically under the fifty move rule, but instead, the draw must be claimed by the player whose turn is to move.

-75 move rule: As per this rule, if seventy five moves are made without any pawn movement and without any capture then the game is drawn.
-However, if the last move results in a checkmate then that shall take the precedence.
+75 move rule: As per this rule, if seventy-five moves are made without any pawn movement and without any capture then the game is drawn.
+However, if the last move results in a checkmate then that shall take precedence.

 Fivefold Repetition: As per this rule, if the same position occurs for five times then the arbiter can intervene and declare the game as drawn.
 No claim is required by the players.